Fujifilm X-T30 Review (An Honest One)12 min read

-Fujifilm by this point has became perhaps the best established name amongst the average consumer and wanna be photographers like myself.
-It’s been about ten years since I bought my XT-1, during this period Fujifilm has exploded in popularity as a brand, their latest 100 XVI is a perfect example of this.
+By this point Fujifilm has became perhaps the best established name amongst the average consumer and newer photographers.
+It’s been about ten years since I bought my XT-1, during this period Fujifilm has exploded in popularity as a brand, their latest 100 XVI is a perfect example of this mirrorless camera craze.

-The earlier mentioned XT-1 is still my camera most nostalgia heavy fujifilm camera and needles my first mirrorless camera.
-You might not be surprised to hear I broke that, it seems it wasn’t impressed with sea water, or the garden hose it ecountered subsquently.
-Don’t judge me, I never said was clever.
 I have probably owned the my X-T30 for at least 6 years, so this article is going to be more of a retrospective look at this camera which has now become my main photography tool, especially since my Ricoh G3s decided not to work function properly.
-The X-T30 has remained my most consistent, realiable, over the time I have had it.
+The X-T30 has remained my most constant.
 So lets get on with this review.

 Specs and Build

 Like many of you, I don’t enjoy carrying around heavy cameras (although I have just bought a Nikon D600).
-After my X-T1 broke, I found myself without a modern camera.
-At that time the X-T2 was over my budget, I considered the X-H1 but it just seemed so bulky compared to the X-T1, and for streetphotography.
+At the time of buying the X-T30 I also considered the X-H1, which was a little bit older then and almost within my price range.
+However it just seemed so bulky compared to the X-T1, and for street photography general.

 So with a heavy heart I bought the X-T30, it was cheaper and within my range, especially as I had 2 lenses already.
-Why did I say a heavy heart?
-I don’t know now, i just guess coming from X-T series I saw it as step down, despite its strong video features, favourable size, weight and megapixels.
-These many years later I hold no such negative thoughts about it.
-Lets compare the stats:
+Because I came from a X-T series and to be honest I saw it as step down.

 Flip Up Screen & EVF

-I find this very rugged and it has not got any looser with many years of use.
-I don’t find the images particularly strong or clear on the screen, but after playing around with Nikon D600 its a joy.
-We simply have forgotten the advantages we have with new mirrorless cameras.
-If however I’m doing a long day of image collecting I will turn off the screen, as it chews through battery at a good rate, so it’s normally off.
-However… if you need to take a photo and you need to be low key, just open the screen, hold the camera and shoot from the horizontal flip sreen.
-Its a great way to shoot from the hip.
-Of course it’s also useful for image collecting at low or awkward angles.
-The screen is basically super usable in most cases, with the exception of very bright and direct sunlight.
+If however if I’m doing a long day of photography I will turn off the screen, as it chews through battery at a good rate.
+However… if you need to take a photo and you need to be low key, just open the screen, hold the camera and shoot from the horizontal flip screen.
+It’s a great way to shoot from the hip.
+Of course it’s also useful for image taking photos from low or awkward angles, like most cameras are.

-I was concerned about the little joystick, basically I was concerned I would somehow snap it off, because I’m the kind of guy who will just throw his camera into a bag.
-Plus I have a solid histroy or mishandling cameras.
+I was concerned about the little joystick because I’m the kind of guy who will just throws his camera into a bag.
+However despite all my rough handling it is as good today as the day I bought it.

 I was concerned about the lack of weather sealing.
-But since my saltwater experience with my XT-1 and a garden hose, I no longer get too close to large bodies of water with my cameras.
+But since my last experience I no longer get too close to large bodies of water with my cameras.
 If it rains I find shelter or just use an umbrella.
-If I were ever to step into the genre of lanscape photography I would probably consider that a must.
+If I were landscape photographer then weather sealing would be a must.
+Instead however I’m a street photographer / travel photographer so I am ok with it.

 Ergonomics